ngrx/platform/projects/ngrx.io/content/guide/store/configuration/runtime-checks.md

 # Runtime checks

 Runtime checks are here to guide developers to follow the NgRx and Redux core concepts and best practices.
 They are here to shorten the feedback loop of easy-to-make mistakes when you're starting to use NgRx, or even a well-seasoned developer might make.
-During development, when a rule is violated it will throw an error notifying you what went wrong.
+During development, when a rule is violated, an error is thrown notifying you what and where something went wrong.

 `@ngrx/store` ships with three built-in runtime checks: